Silarn/EDMC-BioScan/README.md

 Once fully analysed, the total system value (and possible first footfall value) will be shown at the bottom of the pane.

-As of version 1.5, you can now choose to display a complete breakdown of the qualifying species in a genus if there's more than one match.
-This defaults off as it can take up even more display space.
+As of version 1.5, you can now choose to display a complete breakdown of the qualifying species or color variants in a genus if there are multiple.
+This defaults off to reduce necessary display space.

 ### Navigation

 The top of the pane will track all relevant bodies in the system, including a shorthand for the body type and the number of signals detected there.
 This can help you quickly determine a DSS target.
+There are additional indicators for high gravity (^G^) and extreme gravity (!G!) planets.
+High gravity is currently considered 1G or greater.
+Extreme gravity is 2.7G or greater which makes it impossible to go on foot.

 BioScan will track your movements and show just the relevant species data if you are currently located at a body of interest, to help reduce clutter and scrolling.
+It will also give you the gravity of the planet to help you guage your landing.
 After you initiate a scan, you will get a display of the required sample distance and your current minimum distance to a previous sample, which is updated in real time.

 It will reset your scan progress if the previous scan wasn't completed and you start a different species.
 It can also track scans with the composition scanner and will lock in the final species of the genus without requiring